Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Introduction

 The remainder of the paper is structured as follows.
-In Section \ref{sec:gamesandgeneral}, we present the original model for the multilevel replicator dynamics, and describe the general behavior of the multilevel dynamics in the presence of an arbitrary mechanism of assortment or reciprocity.
-In Section \ref{sec:assortment}, we address the model of assortative interactions.
-In Sections \ref{sec:indirectreciprocity} and \ref{sec:directreciprocity} we address indirect reciprocity and direct reciprocity, respectively.
-We consider the role of network reciprocity in the special case of games on $k$-regular graphs with death-birth updating in Section \ref{sec:graphs}.
-We conclude in Section \ref{sec:discussion} with a discussion on the behaviors found across the models and connections with the well-mixed model and the shadow of lower-level selection.
+In Section \ref{sec:gamesandgeneral}, we present the original model for the multilevel replicator dynamics, and describe existing results for PDE models of multilevel selection that we will apply when analyzing the effects of each of our within-group mechanisms.
+In Section \ref{sec:assortment}, we present our results for the multilevel dynamics incorporating the within-group mechanism of like-with-like assortment and, in Section \ref{sec:kinother}, we present results for the multilevel model incorporating other-regarding preferences.
+In Section \ref{sec:reciprocity}, we present our analysis of the multilevel dynamics for the models of reciprocity, covering indirect reciprocity in Section \ref{sec:indirectreciprocity} and direct reciprocity in Section \ref{sec:directreciprocity}.
+We conclude in Section \ref{sec:discussion} with a recap of the behaviors found for multilevel selection across our range of mechanisms, and discuss implications for further work on the impact of changing within-group interactions on the evolution of cooperation via multilevel selection.